2Printer Settings

 • print jobs coming to the same printer from different users are not mixed up.

-When printing in the single print job and duplex mode at the same time, an extra blank even page is added in the middle (for documents with an odd number of pages) by default.
+When printing in Single print job and duplex mode at the same time, an extra blank even page is added in the middle (for documents with an odd number of pages) by default.
 This way, every new document (or next copy) will start from a new paper sheet.
-If you want to print the whole set of documents without these blank pages in the middle, uncheck the Print extra blank even page in duplex mode option.
+If you want to print the whole set of documents without these blank pages in the middle, disable the Print extra blank even page in duplex mode option.

 Single print job name

-Enter a specific name for single print job file(s).
+Enter a specific name for the single print job created by 2Printer.
 The name appears in the print queue (spooler) on the computer and the printer display – one name for the entire set of documents.
 This way, you can quickly identify which job is currently being printed or is having issues.

 Attachments